syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Conversion.md

 ---
 layout: post
 title: Conversion in Spreadsheet
-description: How to convert the workbook in Spreadsheet to image, pdf and html
+description: This section explains that how to convert the workbook in Spreadsheet to image, pdf and html for windowsforms/Syncfusion.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug